 This injectable is a prescription medication synthesized from botulinum toxin type A, and is indicated for temporary improvement of moderate-to-severe wrinkles.
 Areas frequently treated by this condition are ‘crow’s feet’ around the eyes or lines on the forehead or brows, since these are areas most commonly affected by repetitive movement.
 When injected, Botox is placed directly into the underlying muscles of the affected areas to exert its effect.
 The substance blocks the receptors in the muscles, preventing signals from the brain that cause it to move.
 This technique is called neuromodulation, which is why Botox is sometimes called a neuromodulator.
 Immobilizing the muscles in these areas can reduce the tendency for the skin to crease and form fine lines that contribute to skin aging.

 Who is a Candidate for Botox Treatment?

 Patients who are looking for non-surgical solutions to their signs of aging can greatly benefit from a series of Botox treatments to relax wrinkles and prevent further formation.
 Lines and wrinkles around the forehead and eyes can cause patients to look sad, tired, or angry even when they don’t feel like it.
 During a consultation with Dr. Kayastha, you will discuss your goals for this procedure and determine whether you might benefit from other options as well.
 These can include other non-surgical skin treatments that can further augment your results.
-However, having recently undergone a surgical facial procedure or being prone to allergic reactions can mean you should not receive Botox.
+However, having recently undergone a surgical facial enhancement in Albany or being prone to allergic reactions can mean you should not receive Botox.